johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:
 - Do windows test for nav and calendar icons.
-- Event Page - Add a "Contact Person" field for the event.
 - News Story Page - Add "About the Author" to match what is currently on FACES.
 - News Story Page - Show "Related Stories" instead of just the button.
 - News Main Page - Add a "subscription" button.
 How does this work in FACES now?